Information for New Students

 Generally, it is beneficial to continue an established practice when you have an injury.
 Inform the teacher about your injury and we will help you to modify your practice to aid in the healing process.

-If I don't have time to do my full practice, should I still come?
+If I don't have time to do my full practice, should I still come to Mysore class?

 Yes.
 It's best to come and do whatever you are able.
 Even 20 minutes of yoga practice will yield positive benefits.
 As little as Sun Salutations and finishing postures constitutes a complete practice.

 I want to try Ashtanga at New Vibe Yoga.
 Can I come to class and then decide after class whether I want to become a member?

 Yes.
 After your first class, you can decide if you want to pay for a drop-in ($20), an introductory month for new students ($75).

 What form of Payment is Preferred?

 Students can pay at the studio by Cash or Credit Card.
 Classes can also be purchased online HERE.

 How many days a week should I practice?